BioPhoton/research-reactive-ephemeral-state-in-component-oriented-frontend-frameworks/README.md

 The below examples are dome with Angular as a framework as it has DI built-in which comes in handy here.
 RxJS is used as a Reactive programming library as it is well supported and the observables are cold by default.

+Let's stick to some suggestions on teaching:
+> When teaching, give credit where it's due
+ _Richard Feynman_

+Thanks to:

+-
+-

 ---